jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 The last way to run your code is to run a *main function*.
 A main function is a method aimed at being called from the command line.
 It is similar to a `main` method in Java.
 We will come back to this later in the course.

-In this exercise, there is a main called `main` defined for you in the `degree` package ([src/main/scala/degrees/main.scala](./src/main/scala/degrees/main.scala)).
+In this exercise, there is a main called `Main` defined for you in the `degree` package ([src/main/scala/degrees/main.scala](./src/main/scala/degrees/main.scala)).
 You do not need to understand or modify this code yet.

 However, know that you can run this main function by typing `run` in the SBT console, followed by the arguments expected by this method.
 In this exercise, the main function defined for you expects two arguments: the first one is the temperature to convert, and the second one is the unit of the temperature to convert.
 For example: